-Account groups are used to establish accounting control and accountability for the Village's general capital assets and general long-term obligations.
-The account groups are not "funds".
-They are accounting entities, not fiscal entities, and are concerned only with the measurement of financial position and not with the results of operations.
+Account groups are used to establish accounting control and accountability for the Village's general fixed assets and general long-term obligations.
+The account groups are not funds.
+They are concerned only with the measurement of financial position and not with the results of operations.

-- (1) Non-Current Governmental Assets Account Group the non-current governmental assets account group is used to account for land, construction in progress, buildings and improvements, and machinery and equipment owned by the Village.
-Also included are deferred outflows of resources related to pensions. - (2) Non-Current Governmental Liabilities Account Group the non-current governmental liabilities account group is used to account for all long-term debt and other obligations of the Village.
-Also included are deferred inflows of resources related to pensions.
+Non-Current Governmental Assets Account Group - is used to account for land, construction in progress, buildings and improvements, and machinery and equipment of the Village.
+Also included are deferred outflows of resources related to pensions.

+Non-Current Governmental Liabilities Account Group - is used to account for long-term obligations of the Village including bonds, most obligations under lease/purchase and other financing arrangements, compensated absences, and other long-term obligations, as well as deferred inflows of resources related to pensions.